-- 3. Hold the CD by the edge and face the printed side up.
-Snap the CD onto the hub by pressing on both sides of the CD center.
-The hub should be higher than the CD when correctly mounted. - 4.
-Slowly push the CD drive tray back into the Notebook PC.
-The drive begins reading the table of contents (TOC) on the CD.
-When the drive stops, the CD is ready to use.
+4. Slowly push the drive's tray back in.
+The drive will begin reading the table of contents (TOC) on the disc.
+When the drive stops, the disc is ready to be used.

 NOTE: It is normal to hear as well as feel the CD spinning with great intensity in the CD drive while data is read.